initOS/dob/docs/configuration.md

   domain: ..
 Search domain to specify specific records.
 Default is []
   values: ..
 Dictionary to define the new value of each field.
 Required.
   references: ..
 Dictionary of unique identifiers to XML references of Odoo
+  chunk: ..
+Update or delete is done in chunks of given size.
+Default is 0 (no chunks).
+  truncate: ..
+The delete action uses truncate .. cascade on the table instead.
 ```

 Values can be defined in multiple ways: directly or as a dictionary.
 Depending on the